AntTv/SchoolAnt/log.md

    • Updated Some Links

-   > Updates will continue to be pushed forward regarding security.
+   > Over the following year I hope to improve security.